pavelsolis/Replication-Folder/README.md

 	# Usual workflow
 $ git status
 $ git commit -am "Your message"
-	# To merge dev branch into master
+	# To merge dev branch into master (close all open files from the dev branch first)
 $ git checkout master
 $ git merge --no-ff dev			# Merge your changes to master without a fast-forward
 $ git push origin master		# Push changes to the server
 $ git push origin dev
+$ git checkout dev			# Go back to work on dev branch

 # Feature branches